PHP: Use

 Originally designed to create dynamic web pages, PHP now focuses mainly on server-side scripting, and it is similar to other server-side scripting languages that provide dynamic content from a web server to a client, such as Python, Microsoft's ASP.NET, Sun Microsystems' JavaServer Pages, and mod_perl.
 PHP has also attracted the development of many software frameworks that provide building blocks and a design structure to promote rapid application development (RAD).
 Some of these include PRADO, CakePHP, Symfony, CodeIgniter, Laravel, Yii Framework, Phalcon and Laminas, offering features similar to other web frameworks.

 The LAMP architecture has become popular in the web industry as a way of deploying web applications.
 PHP is commonly used as the P in this bundle alongside Linux, Apache and MySQL, although the P may also refer to Python, Perl, or some mix of the three.
 Similar packages, WAMP and MAMP, are also available for Windows and macOS, with the first letter standing for the respective operating system.
 Although both PHP and Apache are provided as part of the macOS base install, users of these packages seek a simpler installation mechanism that can be more easily kept up to date.

 For specific and more advanced usage scenarios, PHP offers a well-defined and documented way for writing custom extensions in C or C++.
-Besides extending the language itself in form of additional libraries, extensions are providing a way for improving execution speed where it is critical and there is room for improvements by using a true compiled language.
-PHP also offers well-defined ways for embedding itself into other software projects.
-That way PHP can be easily used as an internal scripting language for another project, also providing tight interfacing with the project's specific internal data structures.
+Besides extending the language itself in form of additional libraries, extensions can improve execution speed where it is critical and there is room for improvements by using a true compiled language.
+PHP also offers well-defined ways for embedding into other software projects.
+This facilitates its use as an internal scripting language for another project, also providing tight interfacing with the project's specific internal data structures.

 PHP received mixed reviews due to lacking support for multithreading at the core language level, though using threads is made possible by the "pthreads" PECL extension.

 A command line interface, php-cli, and two ActiveX Windows Script Host scripting engines for PHP have been produced.

 Popularity and usage statistics

 PHP is used for Web content management systems including MediaWiki, WordPress, Joomla, Drupal, Moodle, eZ Publish, eZ Platform, and SilverStripe.

 As of January 2013, PHP was used in more than 240 million websites (39% of those sampled) and was installed on 2.1 million web servers.

-As of 21 May 2025 (six months after PHP 8.4's release), PHP is used as the server-side programming language on 74.2% of websites where the language could be determined; PHP 8 is the most used version of the language with 45.3% of websites using PHP being on that version, while 43.7% use PHP 7, 10.9% use PHP 5 and 0.1% use PHP 4.
+As of 20 February 2026 (three months after PHP 8.5's release), PHP is used as the server-side programming language on 72% of websites where the language could be determined; PHP 8 is the most used version of the language with 56.6% of websites using PHP being on that version, while 34.3% use PHP 7, 9% use PHP 5 and 0.1% use PHP 4.